 Greener Housing home energy efficiency scheme

-Nottingham City Council and Nottingham City Homes jointly deliver this scheme, by securing a variety of funding streams we can enable energy efficiency projects for Nottingham's social and private homes at reduced rates.
+Nottingham City Council and Nottingham City Homes jointly provide this scheme.
+By securing a variety of funding streams we can provide energy efficiency projects for Nottingham's social and private homes at reduced rates.

 Save Money on Your Energy Bills